 - a.
-All heritage assets and their landscape settings are fully maintained; and - b.
-The Wigmore Conservation Area is fully maintained and enhanced.
+All heritage assets and their landscape settings are fully maintained; - b.
+The Wigmore Conservation Area is fully maintained and enhanced; and - c.
+All natural landscapes, their wildlife and the character of the Parishes are maintained.

 Development proposals will be supported only where they take account of the following landscape design principles: